-Many of our more robust animals will be out late to enjoy the cooler weather, including tigers, red panda, brown bears, walrus, sea lions and more.
+Many of our more robust animals will be out late to enjoy the cooler weather, including Arctic foxes, tigers, red panda, brown bears, sea lions and more.
 These species are native to colder climates and can be more active in the winter than during the summer.
 Plus, special animal chats are a fun way to learn even more about our animals from the experts.
-Come earlier in the day and you may also see additional animals in Plains and Flights of Fancy.
+Come before 4pm and you may also see additional animals in Plains.

 We need for volunteers ages 16 and older to help bring Christmas at the Zoo to life.
-Assignments include Campfire Hosts, Mirror Maze Attendant, Santa’s Study Assistant and Santa’s Village Greeter.
-Volunteer for at least three shifts and receive a free “Cup of Cheer” for complimentary hot beverage refills!
+Assignments include Campfire Hosts and Santa’s Study Assistant.
+Volunteers receive two complimentary Zoo admission tickets for each volunteer shift during Christmas at the Zoo.